Namuwiki

-Namuwiki is not considered an online encyclopedia, and material found on Namuwiki largely retains the personal/subjective style of writing characteristic of the Rigveda Wiki, a Korean-based wiki from which Namuwiki forked.
-It has been criticized for lack of accuracy and neutrality, with much more lax guidelines than Wikipedia.
+Namuwiki (Korean: 나무위키, ナムウィキ) is a Korean-language wiki based in Paraguay.
+The website was launched on 17 April 2015 and is powered by the proprietary wiki software The Seed.

 History

-In April 2015, one of the largest Otaku subculture wikis in Korea, Rigveda Wiki, suffered a massive community dispute when the site owner, Cheongdong, was discovered to have secretly changed the user agreement to privatize the wiki for his personal profit.
+In April 2015, Rigveda Wiki suffered a massive community dispute when the site owner, Cheongdong, was discovered to have secretly changed the user agreement to privatize the wiki for his personal profit.
 Users vandalized articles in protest, forcing the closure of the servers.
-In response, Namuwiki was created as a fork by a user named Namu on April 17.
-The article count of Namuwiki surpassed that of Rigveda Wiki by April 25, and surpassed Rigveda Wiki's original article count before its vandalism on May 12.
+In response, Namuwiki was created as a fork by a user named Namu on 17 April.
+The article count of Namuwiki surpassed that of Rigveda Wiki by 25 April, and surpassed Rigveda Wiki's original article count before its vandalism on 12 May.
 Namuwiki emerged as one of the biggest wikis forked from the Rigveda Wiki, and soon became its de facto replacement.

 In May 2016, Namu transferred Namuwiki's server management rights to a new owner, UmanLe S.R.L., a company based in Asunción, Paraguay.

-In August 2016, one Namuwiki user created an article about "equalism".
-The article falsely claimed that a new ideology, "equalism", has appeared in the West, and made multiple remarks against feminist ideologies.
+In August 2016, a Namuwiki user created an article about "equalism".
+The article falsely claimed that a supposed new ideology, "equalism", had appeared in the West, and made multiple remarks against feminist ideologies.
 As South Korea was seeing heated online debates about radical feminist website Megalia during this time, the article quickly gained a lot of attraction and contributions.
-Although most of the assertions and reference included in the article were false or fabricated, contents of it were widely spread over Korean society, resulting in false articles about the concept of equalism.
-The false article existed for longer than 6 months, until a Feminist wiki named Femiwiki brought forward specific and definite arguments on January 24, 2017.
-Soon, it was proved that most of the claims were false, and the original idea of equalism was mostly a fabrication.
-Later, the disputed article was rewritten at length and was renamed to "Namuwiki Gender Equalism Fabrication Case".
+Although most of the assertions and references included in the article were false or fabricated, contents of it were widely spread over Korean society, resulting in false articles about the concept of equalism.
+The false article existed for longer than six months, until a feminist wiki named Femiwiki brought forward specific and definite arguments on 24 January 2017.
+Soon, it was proved that most of the claims were false and the original idea of equalism was mostly a fabrication.